nats-io/nats-site/content/blog/jetstream-java-client-01-stream-create.md

 ### NoAck

-Disables acknowledging messages that are received by the Stream
+Disables the server acknowledging that messages are received for the Stream.
+This is an advanced feature that allows publishing without confirmation.
+This will improve publish speed, the downside being that you cannot be sure a message was received.
+There are certainly use cases where this is acceptable.

 ### Replicas